Tristan-Anglin/tristan-anglin.github.io/README.md

 <script>
   function switchTab(tabId, btn) {
     // 1.
-Find the specific portfolio project this button belongs to const projectContainer = btn.closest('.portfolio-tab') || document;
+Find the target tab first const activeTab = document.getElementById(tabId);
+    if (!activeTab) return; // Stop if the tab doesn't exist to prevent crashes

     // 2.
+Find the specific portfolio project this tab belongs to
+    // By using the tab itself to find the container, we don't rely on the button! const projectContainer = activeTab.closest('.portfolio-tab') || document;

-Hide ONLY the tab contents within this specific project const contents = projectContainer.querySelectorAll('.tab-content');
+    // 3.
+Hide ONLY the tabs within this specific project const contents = projectContainer.querySelectorAll('.tab-content');
     contents.forEach(content => content.style.display = 'none');

-    // 3.
+    // 4.
 Reset ONLY the buttons within this specific project const buttons = projectContainer.querySelectorAll('.tab-btn');
     buttons.forEach(button => {
       button.style.background = '#0d1117';